 Tip from the community:

-Unless you are a hard-core do-it-yourself-er, professional electrician (or a rocket scientist), it's probably best to pay a solar installer to just get it done.
-They have reputations to uphold, so if you have an issue, you can (almost always) get it resolved.
-If you did the install, who do you go to for repairs?
+Unless you are a hard-core do-it-yourself-er, a professional electrician (or a rocket scientist), it's probably best to pay a solar installer to get it done properly.
+They have business reputations to uphold—so if you have an issue, you can get it resolved.
+(If you did the install yourself, who will you go to for repairs?)

 Diving into the discussions, there are innumerable opinions about types and configurations for panels, charge controllers, batteries and inverters—and the technology changes every year.
-Fortunately, it seems that everything keeps improving, and getting less expensive!
+Fortunately, everything keeps improving and getting less expensive!
 Each situation may be a little different, so it’s best to do your research.
-Here is some basic information about the components found out there on the web and in the groups:Solar panels
+Here's a little basic information about the components that RVillagers have found and are talking about:Solar panels

 AGM?
 6-volt golf cart batteries?
 Lithium?
-Learn more about battery types, and here's an RVillage solar group discussion on batteries.
+Learn more about battery types and deep-cycle batteries.

-You will want to keep an eye on the discharge level of your batteries.
+RVillagers say "keep an eye on the discharge level of your batteries!"
 Running them down below 50% will shorten their lifespan.
-There are many different types of battery monitors, and people have their favorites.
+There are many different types of battery monitors, and members have their favorites.
 Here are some example battery monitors.Inverters

 RVillagers are talking about how necessary a pure sine wave inverter is for use with sensitive electronics like computers, TVs and many modern household gadgets.
 There are many brands and sizes to choose from.
 Learn more about inverters and sine waves.